Want to Reduce Stress? Here’s What to Add to Your Plate

 Bottom Line: Isoflavones, found in products like tofu, tempeh, and soymilk, have been shown to stabilize mood.
 Two to four servings a day seem to do the trick, according to Dr. Barnard

 When you eat more plants, you’ll automatically eat more fiber.
 After all, fiber is only found in plants, but here’s why that’s key: In one study from the journal Nutrition, as people increased their fiber intake, their risk of depression decreased.
-“When you increase your fiber intake to 25 to 30 grams a day, risk of depression is reduced by 60 to 70 percent,” Barnard says.
+“When you increase your fiber intake to 25 to 30 grams a day, the risk of depression is reduced by 60 to 70 percent,” Barnard says.

-One study found that folks eating less meat suffered less depression with plant-strong diets reducing risk of depression by 26 percent, Barnard says.
+One study found that folks eating less meat suffered less depression with plant-strong diets reducing the risk of depression by 26 percent, Barnard says.
 Some studies suggest that noshing a serving of plant protein in the morning may help keep your mood stable throughout the day which is why you might consider adding soymilk, veggie sausage, beans, chickpeas, hummus, or scrambled tofu to your morning meal.

 It’s key to eat a variety of plant foods, but there’s good reason to add foods that are rich in folate such as asparagus, spinach, broccoli, beans, chickpeas, lentils, and peas.
 Studies show that folate deficiency may actually contribute to depression.

 Folks who eat more fruits and veggies, staples in a plant-only diet, experience improved mental well-being, according to a study in Social Science & Medicine, which concluded that "eating fruit and vegetables may help to protect against future risk of clinical depression and anxiety," although more research is needed.

 Bottom Line: Load your plate with plants for better mood and less stress.